MonashSmartCityLivingLab/taatta/README.md

 1. Copy the environment variable file `.env.examle` to `.env`
 2. review the `.env` file values
-    - The hostnames and port numbers are already set up, but you should change the Postgres password, especially for production instances
+    - The hostnames and port numbers are already set up, but you should change the Postgres and Mosquitto passwords, especially for production instances
 3. Review the Mosquitto and ChirpStack configuration at `configuration` directory
-    - For example, you might want to add authentication to restrict who can publish or subscribe to your broker, or change the LoRa frequency for ChirpStack
+    - For example, you might want change the LoRa frequency for ChirpStack, or allow unauthenticated MQTT connections
 4. Deploy the containers:

 ```shell